 Mónica is a rabbinical student at Hebrew College whose interests include poetry, niggunim, Talmud study, social justice, and pastoral care.
 She believes that music is at the heart of building spiritual and political community, and loves nothing more than singing with others.
 She is thrilled to learn and to teach at Let My People Sing!

 Ilana is a community organizer, artist, and herbalist in Boston, MA and loves to interweave song throughout her days, political meetings and actions, and spiritual practice.
-Ilana is currently a student of Shefa Gold’s Kol Zimra program for chant leaders.
+Ilana is a graduate of Shefa Gold’s Kol Zimra program for chant leaders.

 Batya is currently a preschool teacher in Boston, and was once a Teva Educator turned Transformational Experience Fellow at Isabella Freedman.
 She plays a variety of instruments including guitar, mandolin, and saxophone, though voice is her primary instrument.
 Coming from the Jewish lineage of the tribe of Levi, who were the musicians in the Holy Temple, she is dedicated to music for the sake of healing and growth on the individual and communal levels.